 Focus curricula on new challenges: Curricula in all areas of study need to be reviewed with respect to energy for sustainable development issues.
-Masters and Ph.D. programmes are needed to bring forward the skilled people needed for the design, construction, and operation of renewable energy systems.
+Masters and Ph.D. programmes are needed to bring forward the skilled people needed for the design, construction, and communicating the benefits of renewables to the public and, thereby, raising general awareness and acceptance.
+Some examples of popular but educative TV and radio programmes about sustainable energy issues already exist, in both developing and industrialised countries.
+These efforts should be increased and expanded into more markets and across more geographic areas, and using more communications channels.
+Media channels can be powerful and effective vehicles for increasing awareness of renewables, provided that the technologies they promote are consistent with women's practical (household), productive (income-generation), and strategic (social empowerment) needs.

+operation of renewable energy systems.
 These programmes must cover technology, business, and policy issues.